-If you bought your home during the peak of the recent interest rate hikes, youve likely been eagerly watching the news, waiting for rates to drop.
-When you see headlines screaming that rates have finally fallen, its tempting to immediately call a lender and break your mortgage.
+If you bought your home during the peak of the recent interest rate hikes, you?ve likely been eagerly watching the news, waiting for rates to drop.
+When you see headlines screaming that rates have finally fallen, it?s tempting to immediately call a lender and break your mortgage.

 But refinancing isn't free.
 Tearing up your old loan and creating a new one comes with significant upfront costs.
-To determine if its mathematically worth it, you must calculate your exact Refinance ROI (Return on Investment) and find your break-even point.
+To determine if it?s mathematically worth it, you must calculate your exact Refinance ROI (Return on Investment) and find your break-even point.

 The Cost of Refinancing